 The epizootic reached Bloomington the third full week of November.
-The Daily Leader, a long-defunct Bloomington newspaper, reported Nov.
-22 that nearly all the horses in the downtown Ashley House stable had a “suspicious cough.”
+The Daily Leader, a long-defunct Bloomington newspaper, reported on November 22nd that nearly all the horses in the downtown Ashley House stable had a "suspicious cough."
 There were other ominous signs as well.
-“One of General [Asahel] Gridley’s horses is down and is pronounced a clear case [of the epizootic],” added the paper.
-“Dr. [Asa P.] Tenney, also, has a horse that is not expected to live.”
+"One of General [Asahel] Gridley's horses is down and is pronounced a clear case [of the epizootic]," added the paper.
+"Dr. [Asa P.] Tenney also has a horse that is not expected to live."

 The Pantagraph agreed with its competitor that the epizootic was here.
 "It is now estimated that about 200 horses have been attacked in this city within three days," announced the paper's November 23rd edition.

-Oxen, unaffected by the epizootic, were drafted into service, and for two long weeks, human muscle often supplanted horsepower.
-“Many of the grocery merchants are delivering groceries with wheelbarrows and handcarts,” commented the Nov.
-29 Leader, “and in some instances, wagons are hauled through the streets by men.”
-Marion Chuse, the chief engineer of the Bloomington Fire Department, announced that horses of engine company No. 1 were out of commission, and in the event of a fire, he called for volunteers to “man the ropes.”
+Oxen unaffected by the epizootic were drafted into service, and human muscle often supplanted horsepower for two long weeks.
+"Many of the grocery merchants are delivering groceries with wheelbarrows and handcarts," commented the November 29th Leader, "and in some instances, wagons are hauled through the streets by men."
+Marion Chuse, the chief engineer of the Bloomington Fire Department, announced that horses of engine company No. 1 were out of commission, and in the event of a fire, he called for volunteers to "man the ropes."

-Clover Lawn, the residence of David and Sarah Davis on the city’s east side (now the David Davis Mansion state historic site) was completed in the year of the Great Epizootic.
-On Nov.
-29, Sarah Davis mentioned the outbreak in a letter to her husband David, then a U.S. Supreme Court justice.
-“The sickness of the horses makes it inconvenient to get coal hauled — and to save the coal we have on hand — we burn large logs in the furnace,” she wrote.
+Clover Lawn, the residence of David and Sarah Davis on the city's east side (now the David Davis Mansion state historic site), was completed in the year of the Great Epizootic.
+On November 29th, Sarah Davis mentioned the outbreak in a letter to her husband David, then a U.S. Supreme Court justice.
+"The sickness of the horses makes it inconvenient to get coal hauled — and to save the coal we have on hand — we burn large logs in the furnace," she wrote.

-Yet within a week of that letter, influenza’s grip on the local horse population began to loosen.
-Street railway service was up and running by December 7, and once again the horse enjoyed dominion over Bloomington’s thoroughfares.
-Thankfully, local fatalities were few, probably numbering no more than a few dozen in the city.
+Yet within a week of that letter, influenza's grip on the local horse population began to loosen.
+Street railway service was up and running by December 7th, and once again, the horse enjoyed dominion over Bloomington's thoroughfares.
+Thankfully, local fatalities were few, probably numbering fewer than a few dozen in the city.

 During the early days of the outbreak, the Daily Leader Newspaper commented on the prospect of life — if only for a week or two — without horses.
-“The people of this city,” the paper stated, “will have an opportunity to learn the real value of the noble horse, and how much we are all dependent upon ‘man’s best friend’ among the brute creation for comfort and convenience.”
+"The people of this city," the paper stated, "will have an opportunity to learn the value of the noble horse and how much we depend upon 'man's best friend' among the brute creation for comfort and convenience."